 Dyson Cool Fans

 One thing to remember is that all Dyson fans include a remote control.
-This feature is probably worth a good $30-50 on most fans and it’s going to be an important addition for anyone who is using the fan for quiet sleeping or desk work.
+This feature is probably worth a good $20-30 on most fans and it’s going to be an important addition for anyone who is using the fan for quiet sleeping or desk work.
 Dyson fans also all have a timer, which is a major feature for sleeping.

 Vornado Circulator Fans

-I’ve owned a number of US-made Vornado fans, and they are quite good.
-You definitely pay a price premium for them, but it’s nothing compared to Dyson and the fans are built to last.
-The circulator fans are design to sit in a room, likely in an out-of-the-way corner, and to run continuously, creating a slight breeze in the entire room.
+Vornado circulator fans are designed to sit in a room, likely in an out-of-the-way corner, and to run continuously, creating a slight breeze in the entire room.
 To do this you need a big fan and a lot of power, especially in anything past a modest-sized room.

 My recommendation is the Vornado 660 Large Circulator fan, thanks to its size, power, and dependability.
 It’s a bit big for most rooms, but it gets the job done extremely well and the price increase of the medium 630 isn’t much.
 So buy it once, and be done with it.
+The 660 is an older design at this point, which you can tell from how it looks and it only being a 4-speed fan, but it’s still a great way to go.

 The thing to note about Vornado fans is that most only have three or four settings, which is one reason the 610DC is such a great step forward.
 The problem with three settings is that the lowest level, isn’t that low.
 This means Vornado fans are generally quiet given the amount of air they move, not whisper silent, which is what you might be looking for.